 Is a third-party payment processor right for your business?

 When looking into a merchant services provider for your business, consider an ISO.
 Do your research, and make sure you keep all of the unique needs of your business in mind as you explore your options.
-Fattmerchant is an ISO, and is proud to deliver the best technology solutions for every business type, incredible savings, and real customer support for every member.
+Stax Connect is an ISO, and is proud to deliver the best technology solutions for every business type, incredible savings, and real customer support for every member.

-If you are interested in learning more about Fattmerchant, please give us a call at 855-550-3288!
+If you are interested in learning more about Stax Connect, please give us a call at 855-550-3288!